How to Encourage the Wives of

 Is it the color, the writing, the envelope, the picture or photo, the message?

-What makes a visit, a dinner, so memorable and enjoyable.
-Could it be that you're with family and friends you love, and like to be around, and talk to, and visit, and help, and share with?
+A phone call from a friend stands out from the rest.
+The same with a visit, a dinner, with family and friends you love, and like to be around, to talk and share with.

 Now, put yourself in the shoes of the wives of pastors.